CTU-IIG/thermobench/README.md

                              COMMAND stdout
   -e, --exec=[(COL[,COL[,...]])]CMD
-                             Execute CMD (in addition to COMMAND) and store its stdout in a relevantCSV column COL. If COL is not specified, first word of CMD is used.
-Example:
+                             Execute CMD (in addition to COMMAND) and store its stdout in a relevantCSV column COL. Where COL is COL-header or COL-key=.
+The COL-header variantmust
+                             be present at most once, COL-key= can appear multiple times for differentkeys.
+If COL is not specified, first word of CMD is used to specify COL-header.Example: --exec "(ambient) ssh
-                             --exec "(ambient) ssh ambient@turbot read_temp"
+                             ambient@turbot read_temp"
   -E, --exec-wait            Wait for --exec processes to finish.
 Do not kill
                              them (useful for testing).
   -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0)